 In 1998 Julie took over from the inimitable June Wooley painting all our bespoke lettered ware.
 She has also been critical to our hand-painted tiles for many years, and was recently featured in Channel 4’s television series Grand Designs, hand-painting our beautiful Dragonfly Tiles.

 Karen came to us as a 22 year-old & is now, well, let’s just say she has a teenage daughter of her own!
-As one of our longest-standing and highly skilled decorators, Karen has been responsible for an awful lot of our figures and animals and has recently moved into painting some of our revived and reworked tableware designs too.
+As one of our longest-standing and highly skilled decorators, Karen has been responsible for an awful lot of our figures and animals and has also moved into painting some of our revived and reworked tableware and homeware designs too.
+She knows every piece, every detail, every quirk, every brush and every colour inside out.
+We all her the Oracle.

 Jane has recently re-joined us and over many years has decorated a vast array of our figures and animals.
 She also often man’s our shop at the weekends and during school holidays.